 One thing I found helpful when I was initially getting the hang of Russian was to keep a language diary for a few weeks.

 My diary started when, in an effort not to get rusty at Russian during the summer between semesters, I started reading some Russian poetry and parts of short stories in the original.

 The diary wasn’t anything fancy.
 I simply wanted some more Russian-language practice and to practice expressing my thoughts in writing (no matter how simple the thoughts were).
 I did this by typing my entries in Russian into a Word document.
-I usually wrote
+I usually wrote about 2 things:

 1) what I remembered about the poem/story’s plot